satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial/index.md

 We'll also do a collectible token but with way simpler logic.
 Our token won't be able to breed, only you as an owner will be able to mint new tokens.

-You'll learn how to create non fungible tokens, how to write tests for Ethereum contracts and how to connect them to js frontend.
+You'll learn how to create non fungible tokens, how to write tests for Ethereum contracts and how to connect them to js front end.

 We'll build a wallet for unique collectibles: gradient tokens.
-Every token will be represented as a unique css gradient and will look somewhat like this:
+Every token will be represented as a unique CSS gradient and will look somewhat like this:

 <p>
 <div style="display: inline-block; margin-right: 15px; width: 50px; height: 50px; border-radius: 50%; background: #FDF574; background: -webkit-radial-gradient(center,#FDF574,#D6A128); background: -o-radial-gradient(center,#FDF574,#D6A128); background: -moz-radial-gradient(center,#FDF574,#D6A128); background: radial-gradient(ellipse at center, #FDF574, #D6A128); box-shadow: 1px 8px 10px 0px rgba(50, 50, 50, 0.3);"></div>